SumoLogic/sumologic-documentation/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws.md

           * **Create Sumo Logic Amazon S3 Logs Source for Network Firewall**.  **Yes** is the default.
 Select **No** if you already have a source.
           * **Sumo Logic Amazon S3 Logs Source Category Name for Network Firewall**.
 The source category name to be created.
 If you selected **No** in the previous field, enter an existing source category name.
        * **7.4 Firewall Manager - S3 Bucket Configuration**.
           * **Create AWS S3 Bucket**. **Yes** is the default value.
 Select **No** to use an existing S3 bucket from AWS S3 which has Network Firewall Logs.
              :::note
              If the S3 bucket is created by the Cloud Infrastructure Security solution, then make sure on the AWS side that it's a central [S3 bucket for Network Firewall](https://docs.aws.amazon.com/network-firewall/latest/developerguide/logging-s3.html) for all regions.
+For more information, see [Multi-region enablement](#multi-region-enablement) above.
              :::
           * **Network Firewall Delivery Bucket Prefix**.
 The Network Firewall Log Delivery S3 bucket prefix.
           * **Name of existing S3 Bucket which contains the Network Firewall Logs**.
 If you selected **Yes** in the preceding field in this section for creating an S3 bucket, leave this blank.
 If you selected **No** in the preceding field for creating an S3 bucket, provide an existing S3 Bucket name which contains Network Firewall Logs. <br/><img src={useBaseUrl('img/integrations/amazon-aws/cis-for-aws-param-7a.png')} alt="Firewall configuration" style={{border: '1px solid gray'}} width="700"/>